gammu/gammu/docs/manual/protocol/m-obex.rst

 This documentation is by no means complete but is only a reference for the samsyncro implementation.
 As I don't know the obex protocol I can't say in which parts it differs from the standard-obex.
 The only thing I found strange is the fact, that you will always get 0xA0 as a response.
 Wich means Ok, sucess in obex.
 If there was an error you will find it's error code in the 0x42 header.
 If this is a normal behavior: Why are there so many response codes defined?

-The information about the protocol was gained by listening to the transfered data from Samsungs New PC Studio to a SGH-F480i mobile.
+The information about the protocol was gained by listening to the transfered data from Samsungs New PC Studio to a SGH-F480i and B2100 mobile.

 Requirements
 ------------